Do Posture Correctors Really Work?

 As useful as they are, posture correctors are not meant to be worn all day.
 In addition to being uncomfortable, wearing your posture corrector all day can actually cause your muscles to weaken, as you’re relying on the brace to hold your posture, not your own strength.

 Instead, limit use to just about 30 minutes per day and use the rest of your time to practice active good posture.
-Set up an ergonomic workspace, use good driving posture, and change positions frequently.

-You should also find a posture corrector that addresses your specific posture problems.
+You should find a posture corrector that addresses your specific posture problems.
 If you have a swayback, for example, a device that pulls your shoulders back may not alleviate your lower back pain.

 If you’re not sure, your chiropractor can help you identify issues with your posture and even recommend a corrector that’s right for you.